Gurpreet06/Wifi-Crack/README.md

 # Wifi-Crack

-## The Wifi-Crack program has 5 attack modes.
+## The Wifi-Crack program has 6 attack modes.

 #### Handshake attack
 The Handshake attack mode, where we can obtain a valid handshake with which later we can apply brute force attack to obtain the Wi-Fi password.

 #### PKMID Attack
 PKMID Attack mode is for wireless networks that do not have associated clients, and it tries to obtain a PMKID.

+#### Authentication Denial-Of-Service
+This Denial-of-Service-Mode starts as many requests as possible and keeps track of the answers, the AP sends using (MDK4). where mdk4 does itself keep track about clients, and even re-injects valid Data packets it intercepts from the network, so an AP may not be able to distinguish real and fake clients, and may start dropping legitimate ones to free up space.

 #### Deauthentication attack
 Deauthentication attack is used against wireless connections.
 It is like a denial-of-service, abruptly rendering